 SEO Fundamentals Do Not Change, Ever

-For example, the latest trend in SEO is AMP (accelerated mobile pages), but it is just another factor that helps with good user experience.
-Internet users would like to get the web pages fast and not wait for it.
+For example, the latest trend in SEO is AMP (accelerated mobile pages), but it is just another factor that helps with a good user experience.
+Internet users would like to get the web pages fast and not wait for them.